NEW: King Juan Carlos apologized upon leaving the hospital

 The criticism later included animal rights activists, as reports emerged that the king was hunting elephants.
 At least one photo, said to be from an earlier trip, showed the king, rifle in hand, standing in front of a dead elephant.
 It was widely published last weekend in Spanish media, which said it was taken from the website of an African safari outfitter, and that the photo was later removed from the company’s site.

-Earlier this month, the king's 13-year-old grandson shot himself in the foot with a shotgun during target practice with his father, who is divorced from the king's eldest daughter, Princess Elena.
+In April, the king’s 13-year-old grandson shot himself in the foot with a shotgun during target practice with his father.
 The legal age in Spain to handle firearms, even when accompanied by an adult, is 14.

-And the king's son-in-law, Inaki Urdangarin, who is married to the youngest daughter, Princess Cristina, is a suspect in a financial fraud scandal in which public funds earmarked for his foundation allegedly were diverted for private use.
-Urdangarin denies the charges.
+And the king’s son-in-law, Inaki Urdangarin is a suspect in a financial fraud scandal in which public funds earmarked for his foundation allegedly were diverted for private use.
+He denies the charges.

 But last December, the royal household said Urdangarin would not take part in official ceremonies, which is a key role for members of the royal family.
 Urdangarin and his family were not present at Easter for the royal family’s traditional photo.